min69u/Reforestation/README.md

-## Don't buy flowers at a monastery.
-Because only you can prevent florist friars.
+## A man walks into a bar and orders helicopter flavor chips.
+The barman replies “sorry mate we only do plain”